To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 To apply for a new licence you need to:

-- pass a taxi driver theory test and attend a safeguarding training session;
+- pass a taxi driver theory test and attend a safeguarding training session.
+(Please read the theory test guidance and taxi and private hire licensing policy before booking your test.)

-- submit an online application, including uploading evidence that you've completed all of the above.
+- submit an online application.
+(As part of this you'll need to upload evidence you've completed all of the above.)

 Licences are available for either a one or three year period.